 Express Scripts’ standard contract language contemplates that it will derive even further revenue from drug manufacturers in other vaguely described arrangements, none of which are shared with its customers:

-[I]f any, ESI and ESI’s wholly-owned subsidiaries derive margin from fees and revenue in one or more of the ways as further described [herein] ESI and ESI’s wholly-owned subsidiaries act on their own behalf, and not for the benefit of or as agents for [its customers].
-ESI and ESI’s wholly-owned subsidiaries retain all proprietary rights and beneficial interest in such fees and revenues described in the Financial Disclosure and, accordingly, [customer] acknowledges that neither it, any Member, nor the Plan, has a right to receive, or possesses any beneficial interest in, any such fees or revenues.
+“[I]f any, ESI and ESI’s wholly-owned subsidiaries derive margin from fees and revenue in one or more of the ways as further described [herein] ESI and ESI’s wholly-owned subsidiaries act on their own behalf, and not for the benefit of or as agents for [its customers].
+ESI and ESI’s wholly-owned subsidiaries retain all proprietary rights and beneficial interest in such fees and revenues described in the Financial Disclosure and, accordingly, [customer] acknowledges that neither it, any Member, nor the Plan, has a right to receive, or possesses any beneficial interest in, any such fees or revenues”

 A standard Caremark PBM Contract reflects similar perverse incentives.
-It explains that “Manufacturer’ means a pharmaceutical company that has contracted with Caremark (or its affiliate or agent) to offer discounts for pharmaceutical products in connection with Caremark's Formulary Services.” [emphasis added]
+It explains that “‘Manufacturer’ means a pharmaceutical company that has contracted with Caremark (or its affiliate or agent) to offer discounts for pharmaceutical products in connection with Caremark's Formulary Services.” [emphasis added]

 And, “Manufacturer Payments” include revenues received by Caremark,